|Exploring the Constellations ||

 Here’s the website that will help you complete the Constellations and the Seasons section of your worksheet:

 If you could see the constellations when the Sun was in the sky, what would it look like?
-Here's a movie that shows the Sun's path through the constellations during the year.
+Here's a move that shows the Sun's path through the constellations during the year.

 You are now ready to complete the Constellation “Think” Questions portion of the worksheet.